 kubectl binary is provided as a means to support existing workflows and scripts for new OKD users coming from a standard Kubernetes environment, or for those who prefer to use the

 kubectl CLI.
 Existing users of

 kubectl can continue to use the binary to interact with Kubernetes primitives, with no changes required to the OKD cluster.

-For more information, see the kubectl docs.
+For more information, see the kubectl documentation.